Find Grad Schools

 5 Yearly Graduations

 Georgia State University comes in at #17 on our list of the most popular colleges offering doctor's degrees in public policy.
 Roughly 36,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,158 per year, while in-state graduate students, on average, pay $7,164 per year.
 During the most recent year for which we have data, 5 people received their doctor's degree in public policy from Georgia State.
-Of these students, 43% were women and 14% were members of underrepresented racial-ethnic groups.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #17